Canon 800D vs Panasonic G90

 It is notable that the G90 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the G90 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the G90 followed on from the Panasonic G80.
+The G90 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 800D better than the Panasonic G90 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.